isabella232/office-developer-exchange-docs.es-ES/docs/web-service-reference/findconversation-operation.md

 ### <a name="description"></a>Description

-En el ejemplo siguiente se muestra una respuesta correcta a una solicitud **FindConversation** .
+En el siguiente ejemplo se muestra una respuesta correcta a una **solicitud FindConversation.**

 ### <a name="code"></a>Código